 Site Background

 The Site comprises two project areas (Figure 1), referred to in this report as the Freeway Dump (Dump) and the Freeway Landfill (Landfill).
 Multiple parcels are associated with the Site and are controlled by various ownership entities, including the R.B.
-McGowan Company, Inc., Freeway Transfer, Inc., Quarry Property, LLC, and Michael B. McGowan.
+McGowan Company, Inc., Freeway Transfer, Inc., Quarry Property, LLC, Michael B. McGowan, and Trustees of the Richard B. McGowan Family Irrevocable Trust Agreement dated October 22, 1997.
 For the remainder of this report, those various entities will be referred to as the Site Owner.
 Property boundaries and ownership in the vicinity of the Site are shown on Figures 1 to 5.

 The limits of waste associated with both the Dump and Landfill extend beyond parcels owned by the Site Owner and onto adjacent properties, as shown on Figures 2 and 3.
 The following sections describe the two project areas.